-Remember that exciting online order which you placed and were super excited for the delivery?
+Remember that exciting online order which you placed and were super excited about the delivery?

 Ever wonder what happens in the process of getting your favorite shoe or dress to your doorstep?

 There are a series of systems working in sync which communicate and pass-on information regarding an order – from the moment they are placed till the time of delivery i.e., till it is in your mailbox or dropped by a drone at your doorstep.
-The entire collection of system(s) right from the web-page/app you see till the delivery receipt printing unit is collectively referred under a term – E-Commerce.
+The entire collection of the system(s) right from the web page/app you see till the delivery receipt printing unit is collectively referred under the term – E-Commerce.

-The entire functionality of an e-commerce system is validated by End-to-End Testing Cycle i.e., every possible order and return combination is tested.
-Therefore an End-to-End test-case is nothing but a possible combination of various elements/options using which a customer can place an order.
+The entire functionality of an e-commerce system is validated by the End-to-End Testing Cycle i.e., every possible order and return combination is tested.
+Therefore an End-to-End test case is nothing but a possible combination of various elements/options using which a customer can place an order.

 Let us consider a simple Order and Return situation/scenario for better understanding.